 Here is a little bit about the ingredients I use in my recipes.
 I am based in Sweden, and therefore the ingredients I use are of course Swedish!
-This means that the butter in say France will most likely be a little different than the butter here (and depending on the brand too, of course!).
-For example, the salt content, moisture and fat content may vary.
+This means that the butter in for example France will most likely be a little different than the butter here (and depending on the brand too, of course!).
+The salt content, moisture and fat content may vary between countries and brands.
 This is usually no big deal, but for example with a pie crust, you may want to reduce the butter just slightly if the moisture content is high.
-But practice makes perfect and you will learn how to best use the ingredients you have on hand.
+But practice makes perfect and you will learn how to best use the ingredients you have on hand!

 All ingredients should be room temperature unless stated otherwise (such as for example, use very cold butter when you’re making pie crust!).